 As usual, Panerai sticks faithfully to its tried and true design language.
-Thanks to tis familiar cushion-shaped case with its patented crown guard and the signature dial, the watch is recognizable even from a great distance.
-Some may find this approach a bit (or even a great deal) boring, but I guess that this is actually okay: in a world where advances in industrial processes allow manufacturers to constantly tinker with appearance and technical specs of their products, you sometimes need something stable.
+Thanks to its familiar cushion-shaped case with its patented crown guard and the signature dial, the PAM 417 is recognizable even from a great distance.
+Some may find this approach a bit (or even a great deal) boring, but I guess that this is okay: in a world where advances in industrial processes allow manufacturers to constantly tinker with the appearance and technical specs of their products, you sometimes need something stable.
 It is sometimes good to know that Panerai will continue churning out (almost) the same watches for years to come.

-Of course, the approach also requires the watchmaker to drastically limit production numbers in order to keep prices high.
-As a part of this strategy, the Italian brand keeps introducing limited edition models customized for its most important markets.
+Of course, the approach also requires the watchmaker to drastically limit production numbers to keep prices high.
+As a part of this strategy, the Italian brand keeps introducing limited-edition models customized for its most important markets.

-It is reported that, after a number of “Boutique Edition” versions for their customers on Taiwan and in China, Officine Panerai will soon start selling a number of limited edition timepieces in its US boutiques.
+It is reported that, after many “Boutique Edition” versions for their customers on Taiwan and in mainland China, Officine Panerai will soon start selling several limited edition timepieces in its US boutiques.
 As you have probably already guessed, this new Panerai Luminor Marina Boutique Edition New York (PAM 417) is one of the models that will soon go on sale.

 Fortunately, unlike the aforementioned “Fu” model for the Chinese market, Panerai’s designers did not deface the timepiece’s dial with the Bald Eagle or some other symbol currently associated with the United States.

-The watch is equipped with the Caliber OP II automatic movement, which is based on ETA 6497-2 ebauche, is quite reliable and easy to service.
+The PAM 417 is equipped with the Caliber OP II hand-wound movement, which is based on ETA 6497-2 ebauche, is reliable, and is also easy to service.
 Of course, given the timekeeper’s price and, well, sort of exclusivity, one would rightfully expect an in-house caliber to tick inside its massive case, but, well, not this time.

 The boutique edition timekeeper is equipped with a brown leather strap with contrasting beige stitching.

-Panerai Luminor Marina Boutique Edition New York (PAM 417) automatic watch specification
+Panerai Luminor Marina Boutique Edition New York (PAM 417) specification